dcreemer/1pass/README.md

 ## Installation

+**WARNING** 1pass stores you 1Password master password in a local GPG-encrypted file.
+You should inspect the source code to ensure that you trust it.

 Copy the 1pass executable file to a suitable location on your PATH (for example, /usr/local/bin) and ensure that it is executable.
 For example: